-Registration is now CLOSED for our Summer 2022 season.
 If you're interested in learning about upcoming opportunities, contact one of our directors:

-At the close of this season, a number of our Board Members will age out of the program and multiple additional Board Positions will be open.
-If you are interested in learning more about the current openings, or any future openings, please reach out to: firstname.lastname@example.org or email@example.com
+If you are interested in learning more about the current openings, or any future openings, please reach out to: email@example.com or firstname.lastname@example.org

 YOUTH GIRL PLAYERS GOGGLES MUST HAVE THE MARKING: ASTM-F3077 or ASTM-F3077-17 are the acceptable wordings as long as they are associated with the SEI logo.
 SEE GIRLS TEAM PAGE FOR DETAILS AND LIST OF APPROVED GOGGLES.

 As a reminder, the implementation date for the previously-approved USA Lacrosse and NFHS rule change mandating that players' shoulder pads (1) be designed for lacrosse and (2) meet the NOCSAE ND200 standard remains January 1, 2022.

 This Jan.
 1, 2022, implementation date follows a 2019 rule change that required goalie chest protectors to be designed for lacrosse and meet the NOCSAE ND200 standard beginning Jan.
 1, 2021.